 2. Travertine Paving for the Outdoors

-For optimum walkability, make sure to allow 45 cm from the centre of one stepping stone to the centre of the next as a person’s normal stride is typically 45 cm.
+We do recommend installing the stepping stones at a distance of 45cm from the centre of one stepping stone to the centre of the next as the normal adult stride is typically 45 cm.

 4. Step Treads and Capping

-The three finishes mentioned provide a great, safe and lavish finish to add to your home.
+Regardless of what you do, all three finishes provide a beautiful, safe and lavish finish to your Travertine home project.